-If you hear your dog’s nails tapping on the floor?
+Tap, tap, tap.
+Are those your puppy’s nails tapping on the floor?
 If so, it’s time to trim those babies!
 Unlike our trips to the salon for a fresh coat of polish, pawdicures aren’t cosmetic.
-When a dog’s nails tap on hard surfaces, it pushes their nails back up into their nail beds, which can be extremely painful.
-Not only can it put pressure on the toe joints, it could also force the toe to twist to the side, resulting in soreness or even arthritis.
+When a dog’s nails tap on hard surfaces, it pushes their nails up into their nail beds, which can be painful.
+Not only does it put pressure on the toe joints, but it can also force the toes to twist to the side, resulting in soreness or even arthritis.

 What’s Inside Your Dog’s Nails?

-To trim your dog’s nails you will need:
+To trim your dog’s nails you’ll need:

 Cutting White Nails

 - Hold your dog’s paw firmly, but gently.

 - Place clippers around the tip of your dog’s nail – below the quick at a 45º angle.

 - Double-check that the clippers aren’t on top of the quick.
 If you’re in the clear, snip off the tip of the nail.